Our Teachers

 Cello

 Bo studied with renowned cellists Janos Starker, Steven Doane, Carter Enyeart and Marc Johnson.
 His teaching experiences include being a sectional coach for the Dallas Youth Orchestra, cello instructor in the Dallas Private School District and on faculty at the Young Artist Experience Summer Chamber Music Program at UBC.
 Bo is currently an instructor of cello and chamber music at Kwantlen Polytechnic University and is cellist of the Vancouver String Quartet.
 He was invited as a chamber musician and assistant principal cellist for Taiwan Connection Music Festival 2012.
-Bo is a member of the BCRMTA.
+Bo is a member of the BC Registered Music Teachers Association.

 DIANE SANFORD, ARCT (Performer), B.Mus.
 (UBC)